vanessamadu/drifter_velocity_models/drifter_velocity_models/readme.md

 ## Class Functions
 - `to_degrees`: Converts angles from radians to degrees
 - `to_cm_per_second`: Converts measurements with units m/s to cm/s
-- Residuals: Returns the residuals between an array of predictions and associated observations.
+- `residuals`: Returns the residuals between an array of predictions and associated observations.

 ## Error Metrics
 - RMSE (`rmse`): Root mean square error over every velocity component prediction made by the model: $$\sqrt{\frac{1}{2N}\sum_{i=1}^N\sum_{j=1}^2 (\mathbf{u}^{(i)}_j-\hat{\mathbf{u}}^{(i)}_j)^2}$$ where $\mathbf{u} = (u,v)$ is the predicted drifter velocity and $\hat{\mathbf{u}}$ is the observed drifter velocity.